roxgiba/hackathon-rickmorty/README.md

 1. View the results:
     - The application fetches and displays a list of characters matching the entered name.
     - Each character card includes an image, name, species, and origin.

+## Deployment
+The Pokedex app is deployed and accessible at https://hackathon-rickmorty.vercel.app/.

+## Continuous Integration and Deployment (CI/CD)
+The project is set up with continuous integration and deployment using CI/CD Pipeline.
+Each push to the main branch triggers automatic testing and deployment processes to ensure a seamless and reliable application.

 ## Dependencies
 - **React**: JavaScript library for building user interfaces.